-- In grade 1, the materials provide a lesson cycle with various activities that allow students to develop, practice, and reinforce skills for decoding and encoding regular and irregular sight words.
-For example, new sight words are introduced in each lesson where students participate in oral and written activities for encoding and decoding regular sight words such as and, not yet decodable sight words such as the, and irregular sight words such as of.
+- In grade 2, the materials provide a lesson cycle with various activities that allow students to develop, practice, and reinforce skills for decoding and encoding regular and irregular sight words.
+For example, new sight words are introduced in each lesson where students participate in oral and written activities for encoding and decoding regular sight words, such as name, and irregular sight words, such as none.
 The cycle also includes a "Whole-Class Transfer Slide" that reinforces encoding and decoding for the sight word taught through oral and written activities such as repeated reading, partner reading, and whiteboard writing.
-Finally, the cumulative review is offered through periodic "Review and Transfer Day(s)," where students play games, partner read, and ask and answer questions about high-frequency words taught within a letter group. - In grade 1, the materials provide various resources for students to develop, practice, and reinforce skills for encoding and decoding regular and irregular high-frequency words.
+Finally, the cumulative review is offered through periodic "Review and Transfer Day(s)," where students play games, partner read, and ask and answer questions about high-frequency words taught within a letter group. - In grade 2, the materials provide various resources for students to develop, practice, and reinforce skills for encoding and decoding regular and irregular high-frequency words.
 For example, the program includes decodable readers created for use during "Extended Transfer" and "Review and Transfer Day" that include high-frequency words and can be used for reinforcing decoding of high-frequency words in a variety of ways, including stations for partner reading and a "Word Detective" game where students locate and decode words in context.
 In addition, students gain encoding practice for these words by writing high-frequency words in sentences.
-One such book for grade 1 is called Stop That Cake!, and it includes a list of "Challenge Words" found in the text that provides for the high-frequency words done, give, even, and now. - The materials include activities to develop, practice, and reinforce skills to decode and encode regular and irregular high-frequency words.
-The grade 1 Student Transfer Books have a section of practice, review, and reinforce the words taught cumulatively from the listed lesson and previous lessons.
+One such book for grade 2 is called A Pet for Our Class, and it includes a list of "Challenge Words" found in the text that provides for many high-frequency words, including any, could, and think. - The materials include activities to develop, practice, and reinforce skills to decode and encode regular and irregular high-frequency words.
+The grade 2 Student Transfer Books have a section that practices, reviews, and reinforces the words taught cumulatively from the listed lesson and previous lessons.
 It is followed by a way to practice and reinforce those words in a sentence.
-For example, in Student Transfer Book 1, "Lesson 13: Consonants W and D," the high-frequency words for practice are for, was, and he.
-The sentence practices and reinforces the high-frequency word for. - The materials include a portion of the lesson cycle that introduces new high-frequency words each lesson and allows students to practice the new skills learned daily.
-For example, in grade 1, "Lesson 9, Part 2: Phonics and Spelling," students are directly and explicitly taught the frequency word that.
-Then, they practice spelling the word, writing the word, and reading the word.
+For example, in Student Transfer Book 1, "Lesson 7: Digraphs: Voiced and Voiceless th," the high-frequency words for practice are great, say, and think.
+The sentence practices and reinforces the high-frequency words think and great.

-Materials include a variety of activities and resources (including the use of memorybuilding strategies) for students to recognize, read, and write high-frequency words in isolation (e.g., word lists) and in connected text (e.g., within sentences or decodable texts).
+Materials include a variety of activities and resources (including the use of memory-building strategies) for students to recognize, read, and write high-frequency words in isolation (e.g., word lists) and in connected text (e.g., within sentences or decodable texts).
 (PR 2.A.1) (S)